VeriBlock/b/doc/bitcoin-conf.md

 ## Configuration File Path

 The configuration file is not automatically created; you can create it using your favorite text editor.
-By default, the configuration file name is `btcsq.conf` and it is located in the Bitcoinsq data directory, but both the Bitcoinsq data directory and the configuration file path may be changed using the `-datadir` and `-conf` command-line options.
+By default, the configuration file name is `btcsq.conf` and it is located in the BTCSQ data directory, but both the BTCSQ data directory and the configuration file path may be changed using the `-datadir` and `-conf` command-line options.

 The `includeconf=<file>` option in the `btcsq.conf` file can be used to include additional configuration files.